 They will be wrong anyway.
 I include which consultant wrote them instead.
 During construction administration, we can tell who wrote them easily.

 3. I love the internet.
 Especially the email.
 Anything important should be emailed to me.
-Please do not call and ramble on-and-on.

 4. Don't rejoice if project schedule gets pushed back.
 You are now eating your profit.